CAM was founded in 1981 to minister to physical and spiritual needs around the world. CAM began the Gospel Billboard ministry in 2006.

 We are living in a broken world because people are not living as God designed and as Jesus exemplified.
 In the midst of this broken world, we attempt to use billboards to lift up Jesus, and point people to Him.

 The billboards are expensive, yes, and yet for the price of a sandwich from the McDonald’s dollar menu, 700 people each day see a Gospel message.
-Through the toll-free numbers listed there, each person is offered a way to seek help, receive counsel, and have someone pray for their needs.
+Through the toll-free numbers listed there, each person is offered a way to seek help, and have someone pray for their needs.